PascalLG/nubo-hs/README.md

 ### Server

-In the ``./Prod`` directory, the ``build.php`` script is used to generate an installer for the server application.
+In the ``./Prod`` directory, the ``build-server.php`` script is used to generate an installer for the server application.
 This script zips all the required files, encodes the resulting archive in base64, and embeds that data into the ``template.php`` file to produce a self-extracting ``install.php`` file.

-To run this script: open a terminal, change directory to ``./Prod`` and run ``./build.php``.
-If bash complains about permissions, ensure this script has its execute bit set by running ``chmod +x build.php``.
+To run this script: open a terminal, change directory to ``./Prod`` and run ``./build-server.php``.
+If bash complains about permissions, ensure this script has its execute bit set by running ``chmod +x build-server.php``.

 You'll need a PHP 5 or PHP 7 interpreter in ``/usr/bin``.
 This should not be a problem on most UNIX-like systems.